How do I make pottery? Can I make pottery at home? Are there techniques to make better pottery?

 Finishing the Pots

 After the kiln has cooled and pots are removed sometimes a little extra work is involved.
 Results don’t always turn out as expected or the process can leave undesirable qualities on a pot.
 Sometimes a pot can be fixed or re-fired.
 Sometimes it is a lost cause.
-If you make enough pots you’ll eventually get to try some of the following:
+As you make more pots you will be able to try:

 - Grinding bottoms